QwenLM/Qwen/README.md

 ## License Agreement

 Researchers and developers are free to use the codes and model weights of both Qwen and Qwen-Chat.
 We also allow their commercial use.
 Check our license at [LICENSE](LICENSE) for more details.
-If you have requirements for commercial use, please fill out the [form](https://dashscope.console.aliyun.com/openModelApply/qianwen) to apply.
+If you have requirements for commercial use, please fill out the form ([7B](https://dashscope.console.aliyun.com/openModelApply/qianwen), [14B](https://dashscope.console.aliyun.com/openModelApply/Qwen-14B-Chat)) to apply.
 <br><br>

 ## Contact Us